News

 If you go by the San Francisco piers, there's something that might catch your attention.
 The U.S Coast Guard Barque Eagle is ...

-More than 600 migrants were rescued overnight and early Friday from two wooden fishing boats found sailing miles (kilometers) ...
+Greece’s coast guard says more than 600 migrants have been rescued after two wooden fishing boats were found sailing miles from the southernmost part of Greece ...

 The ship was originally built in 1936 in Germany, but after World War II, it was acquired by the U.S. as a war reparation.
 On top of setting a record, the Eagle is used as a good will ambassador ...